DataDog/kics/documentation/rules/terraform/aws/efs_with_vulnerable_policy.md

 "Action": ["elasticfilesystem:*"]
 ```

 Such overly permissive policies can allow any AWS account to perform any action on the EFS resource, leading to potential unauthorized data access, deletion, or modification.
-To mitigate this risk, restrict the `Principal` to specific IAM identities and limit `Action` to only what is necessary, for example:
+To mitigate this risk, restrict the `Principal` to specific IAM identities and limit `Action` to only what is necessary.
+For example:

 ```
 "Principal": { "AWS": "arn:aws:iam::111122223333:user/Carlos" },